 Get Your Green Card

 If you have not yet paid your USCIS Immigrant Fee, make sure that you pay it as soon as possible.
-Click here to go back to the IR-1/CR-1 Embassy Phase Page to see how to pay the USCIS Immigrant Visa Fee.
+For this purpose go back to the bottom of our IR-1/CR-1 Embassy Phase Page to see how to pay the USCIS Immigrant Visa Fee on-line.

 The green card for a spousal visa is issued automatically (3-6 weeks) after arriving in the U.S. It is sent to the address in the U.S. shown on your USCIS application.
 If your address changes after you arrive, contact USCIS to update them on your change of address.

 Your Green Card provides proof that you are authorized to work legally in the United States.

 Note: You can legally work in the U.S. as soon as you enter the POE and have your immigrant Visa stamped.
 The stamped immigrant visa allows you to legally work in the U.S. and serves as evidence until your green card arrives.